-Endnote is reference management software that can help you import, organize, and create custom bibliographic references in your own personal database.
-All of your citation information is located in one place and can be added to your research as your write using the "Cite While You Write" tool.
-Think of it was an easy way to create citations without remembering all the citations styles!
+EndNote is reference management software that can help you import, organize, and create custom bibliographic references in your own personal database.
+All of your citation information is located in one place and can be added to your research as you write using the "Cite While You Write" tool.
+Think of it as an easy way to create citations without remembering all the citations styles!